peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 When the IETF performs such review, it needs to consider the greater expertise of the requesting organization with respect to the subject media type.

-## Subtype Suffixes {#suffixes}
+## Structured Syntax Suffixes {#suffixes}

 Media types can be identified as using a well-known structured syntax (for example, XML or JSON) using use a suffix convention.

-A structured suffix is defined as all of the characters to the right of the left-most "+" sign in a media type, including the left-most "+" sign itself.
-The structured suffix MUST NOT contain more than one "+" sign.
+A structured syntax suffix is defined as all of the characters to the right of the left-most "+" sign in a media type, including the left-most "+" sign itself.
+The structured syntax suffix MUST NOT contain more than one "+" sign.

-For example, in the "application/foo+bar" media type "application" is the top-level type, "foo" is the subtype name, and "+bar" is the structured suffix.
+For example, in the "application/foo+bar" media type "application" is the top-level type, "foo" is the subtype name, and "+bar" is the structured syntax suffix.
 A media type such as "application/foo+bar+baz" is not registrable.

-The primary guideline for whether a structured type name suffix is registrable is that it be described by a readily available description, preferably within a document published by an established standards-related organization, and for which there's a reference that can be used in a Normative References section of an RFC.
+The primary guideline for whether a structured syntax suffix is registrable is that it be described by a readily available description, preferably within a document published by an established standards-related organization, and for which there's a reference that can be used in a Normative References section of an RFC.

-Media types that make use of a named structured syntax SHOULD use the appropriate registered "+suffix" for that structured syntax when they are registered.
+Media types that make use of a structured syntax SHOULD use the appropriate registered suffix for that structured syntax when they are registered.
 By the same token, media types MUST NOT be given names incorporating suffixes for structured syntaxes they do not actually employ. "+suffix" constructs for as-yet unregistered structured syntaxes SHOULD NOT be used, given the possibility of conflicts with future suffix definitions.

-Media types that make use of a named structured syntax, or similar separator such as a dash "-", MUST ensure that the registration is semantically aligned, from a data model perspective, with existing subtype names in the media type registry.
+Media types that make use of a structured syntax, or similar separator such as a dash "-", MUST ensure that the registration is semantically aligned, from a data model perspective, with existing subtype names in the media type registry.
 For example, for the media types "application/foo+bar" and "application/foo+baz", the expectation is that the semantics suggested by the subtype name "application/foo" are the same between both media types.
 The Designated Expert MUST reject a registration if they believe the semantics for a media type registration does not align with existing subtype names in the media type registry.

 Registrants MUST prove to the Designated Expert, such as through an email to a public mailing list or issue tracker comment, that they have consent from the existing change controller for the associated subtype name to register the new media type.

 ### Common Suffix Patterns

-There are a few common patterns that are utilized for media types that use structured suffixes.
+There are a few common patterns that are utilized for media types that use structured syntax suffixes.
 These patterns include expressing that the data associated with a media type:

 * Utilizes a structured data format such as "+xml", "+json", "+yaml", or "+cbor".
 * Is compressed using a binary compression format such as "+zip" or "+gzip".